tjassal/tjassal.github.io/_posts/2020-04-28-converted-post.md

 ---
-title: 'New publication on aspen in the intermountain west - check'
+title: 'New publication on aspen in the intermountain west'
 author: 'Tim Assal'
 date: 2020-04-28 00:00:00
 description: forest biogeography, Populus tremuloides, science communication